 1. Scanning Documents

 Rather than generating a QR-code, for a verifier, you will have to implement a scanning ability.
 For mdoc verification, you can directly use the QRCodeScanner.
-If you want to implement a generic scanner that can handle PDF417 VC Barcodes and Machine Readable Zones, check out this example of a Scanning Component.
+If you want to implement a generic scanner that can handle PDF417 VC Barcodes and Machine Readable Zones, check out this example of a .

 Verify mdocs

 Here, we give an example of what your VerifyMdocView could look like.
-You can also directly reference our example implementation.
+You can also directly reference our implementation.

 import SpruceIDMobileSdk